-T. CONFIDENTIALITY REQUIREMENTS
+T. Confidentiality Requirements

-The State of California and the Grantee will exchange various kinds of information pursuant to this sub grant agreement.
+The State of California and the Subrecipient will exchange various kinds of information pursuant to this sub grant agreement.
 That information will include data, applications, program files, and databases.
 These data and information are confidential when they define an individual or an employing unit.
 Confidential information requires special precautions to protect it from unauthorized use, access, disclosure, modification, and destruction.
-The sources of information may include, but are not limited to, the Employment Development Department, the California Department of Social Services, the California Department of Education, the California Department of Corrections, the County Welfare Department(s), the County IV-D Directors Office of Child Support, the Office of the District Attorney, the California Department of Mental Health, the California Office of Community Colleges and the Department of Alcohol and Drug Programs.
-The Grantor and Grantee agree that:
+The sources of information may include, but are not limited to, the Employment Development Department, the California Department of Social Services, the California Department of Education, the California Department of Corrections, the County Welfare Department(s), the County IV-D Directors Office of Child Support, the Office of the District Attorney, the California Department of Alcohol and Drug Programs.
+The Grantor and Subrecipient agree that:

-1. Each party shall keep all information that is exchanged between them in the strictest confidence and make such information available to their own employees only on a "need-to-know" basis.

-- 2. Each party shall provide written instructions to all of its employees with access to information provided by the other party of the confidential nature of the information and of the penalties for unauthorized use or disclosure found in section 1798.55 of the Civil Code, section 502 of the Penal Code, section 2111 of the Unemployment Insurance Code, section 10850 of the Welfare and Institutions Code and other applicable local, state and federal laws. - 3.
+- Each party shall keep all information that is exchanged between them in the strictest confidence and make such information available to their own employees only on a "need-to-know" basis. - Each party shall provide written instructions to all of its employees with access to information provided by the other party of the confidential nature of the information and of the penalties for unauthorized use or disclosure found in section 1798.55 of the Civil Code, section 502 of the Penal Code, section 2111 of the Unemployment Insurance Code, section 10850 of the Welfare and Institutions Code and other applicable local, state and federal laws. - 3.
 Each party shall (where it is appropriate) store and process information in electronic format, in such a way that unauthorized persons cannot reasonably retrieve the information by means of a computer. - 4.
 Each party shall promptly return to the other party confidential information when its use ends, or destroy the confidential information utilizing an approved method of destroying confidential information: shredding, burning, or certified or witnessed destruction.
 Magnetic media are to be degaussed or returned to the other party. - 5.
-If the Grantor or Grantee enters into an agreement with a third party to provide Wagner Peyser Act services, the Grantor or Grantee agrees to include these data and security and confidentiality requirements in the agreement with that third party.
+If the Grantor or Subrecipient enters into an agreement with a third party to provide Wagner Peyser Act services, the Grantor or Subrecipient agrees to include these data and security and confidentiality requirements in the agreement with that third party.
 In no event shall said information be disclosed to any individual outside of that third party's authorized staff, subcontractor(s), service providers, or employees.